AdguardTeam/AdguardKnowledgeBase/02.general/09.license-key/docs.en.md

 <a id="account-functions"></a>
-## What functions are available in AdGuard Account?
+## What functions are available in my AdGuard personal account?

 When you enter the AdGuard [personal account](https://adguard.com/en/login.html) you will see the list of your license keys and their current status.